 F8 is Facebook’s annual, two-day developer conference in San Jose, CA—and 2019’s was one to remember!
 The Chatfuel team was thrilled to attend this year, and we have lots of exciting news and insights to share from our time there.

-Let’s get one thing right: Facebook knows how to put on an incredible event!
+Let’s get one thing right: Facebook knows how to throw a party.
 From a mashed potato bar and dozens of food stations to an after-party with a DJ, Skeeball, and Dance Dance Revolution, the atmosphere of the entire conference was electric and exciting.
-Facebook spoils its attendees with a free gift each year, too—this year’s was a coupon code for an Oculus Quest VR headset!
+Facebook spoils its attendees with a free gift each year, too—this year’s was a coupon code for an Oculus Quest VR headset. 😍

 One of our favorite parts of the entire conference was the opportunity to network and spend quality time with other teams.
 The Messenger team, for starters, was incredibly generous with their time and encouraged our questions.
 Shoutout to Asha, Albert, Jorge, Martha, and Vivien!
 It was fantastic to be able to chat with them face to face.

 We also had the chance to interact with lots of different Chatfuel customers—always a treat!
-We got to spend time with Fash and Janet, who built the Beauty Player bot, Natasha and Kyle from School of Bots, and Amanda and Dmitry from Master of Code, just to name a few.
+We got to spend time with Fash and Janet of GoSky AI, who have built many successful bots for clients with Chatfuel.
+We also got to catch up with Natasha and Kyle from School of Bots, and Amanda and Dmitry from Master of Code, just to name a few.
 Networking in person with so many different teams sparked many thought-provoking and insightful conversations, which made F8 an even more valuable experience for us.

 This reveal was perhaps the most exciting!
 These templates will allow businesses that run Messenger ads to automatically populate industry-specific lead generation questions (or create their own).